-- 2. Remove and discard the filter.
+- Remove and discard the filter.
 Recover the coolant remaining in the filter with a suitable container. - 3.
 Clean the filter adapter with a clean, lint-free cloth. - Coat surface of gasket with clean antifreeze, tighten 2/3 to 1 turn after gasket makes contact with head. - 5.
-Open the two filter shutoff cocks. - 6.
+Open the filter shut-off valves. - 6.
 Start engine and check for leaks.
+After shutdown, replenish fluid as necessary.